-There are two ways to find new business – building an audience and prospecting.
-And to do the first, you need to know who your customers are and where you can find them.
+There are two ways to find new clients - building an audience and prospecting.
+And to do the first, you need to know who your clients are and where you can find them.

 Paul does note that prospecting in the digital space can take time and can seem overwhelming.
 "You feel overwhelmed when you see someone's posts that says, 'Hey, I've got this', and they've got 85 comments.
 Everyone's saying, oh, pick me pick me.
 If you see that, you're probably in the wrong group."

 The key thing is being able to build relationships with an interested audience and strike up conversations with people, so that you can listen to what they want or need.

 When engagement happens, it's possible to to build trust.
 And if you're building trust, and that's huge, he adds.
 With a website, you can increase people's trust in your business, your social media, Facebook, LinkedIn, Twitter, and Pinterest.

 Paul is drawn toward towards the type of marketing that feels organic and in the moment, as well as the fundamentals.
 He encourages his clients to invest in strong websites that speak naturally and authentically to clients.

 "When clients get on a website that reads like they speak, they're going to actually engage with that more.
 And so finding that voice is a key thing and your planning has to look at that," he says.

 With my clients, the key thing I need from them is that they continue to engage with their customers and hear them and and give me the feedback that you can't get from digital information.